Japan bids sombre farewell to slain Shinzo Abe, its longest-serving premier | Politics

 - Japan

+Crowds packed pavements lined with a heavy police presence as the hearse carrying Abe, who died at age 67, departed from a central Tokyo temple on a procession through the city.
+With nearly a dozen helicopters circling overhead, people bowed deeply, their hands clasped in prayer, as the hearse passed in a procession carried live on broadcaster NHK.
+Others clapped, cheered, or waved.

-Hundreds filed into the temple on Monday evening and Tuesday morning to pay their respects to Abe, who died aged 67.
+"Thank you very much for your work for our country," one man repeatedly shouted.
+Hundreds had filed into the temple where Abe's funeral was held on Monday evening and Tuesday morning, before the private ceremony, to pay their respects.
 His killing on Friday by an unemployed man wielding a homemade gun stunned a nation where both gun crime and political violence are extremely rare.
-The funeral ceremony, limited to family and close friends, was closed to the media.
-Abe's widow, Akie, was chief mourner.

-The funeral procession was set to pass through Tokyo, taking in the capital's political heart of Nagatacho and landmarks such as the parliament building Abe first entered as a young lawmaker in 1993, after the death of his politician father, and the office from which he led the nation in two stints as prime minister, the longer from 2012 to 2020.
-From early morning, long lines of people dressed in black, mixed with others in informal clothing with backpacks, formed outside the temple.
+The funeral procession passed through the capital's political heart of Nagatacho, where hundreds had lined up in front of the parliament building Abe first entered as a young lawmaker in 1993, after the death of his politician father.
+Prime Minister Fumio Kishida and a group of cabinet ministers waited quietly in front of the office from which Abe, Japan's youngest prime minister when he first took office, led the nation for two stints, the longest from 2012 to 2020 when he resigned due to health problems.

+As the hearse slowly passed, Kishida bowed his head, a set of Buddhist rosary beads around his clasped hands.
+Abe's widow, Akie, bowed back from the front seat of the hearse.
+PAYING RESPECTS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)